 It is worth noting that rechargeable batteries – those used in battery leaf blowers – run for an hour tops, which is enough for most small tasks.
 However, if the chore takes any longer, you will have to take a break and wait until your battery juices up.
 Or, you could buy another battery and keep it on hand so that you don’t have to take a break until you are finished with the work.

 Who makes leaf blowers?

 There are too many to list actually, but below are a few popular manufacturers that produce battery powered and gas powered leaf blowers.

 - GreenWorks – electric only

-- Worx -electric
+- Worx -electric only

 In a nutshell, gas leaf blowers take the lead over battery-powered alternatives in terms of power.
 But, battery leaf blowers stand out in all other areas – namely ease-of-use, maintenance, cost, environment-friendliness, weight, and noise-emission.
 So these types of leaf blowers are clearly a better option than their gas-powered alternatives.

 If you want to buy a leaf blower for residential use, we recommend you go with a battery powered leaf blower.
 You would be able to get your hands on a high-end model without breaking the bank and you would love the convenience offered by this leaf blower.